 Day 3: On the banks of the Hudson

-On the border between Chelsea and the Meatpacking District, you will find this gastronomic space with a market, restaurants, cafes and souvenir stores.
+On the border between the Chelsea and Meatpacking Districts, you will find this gastronomic space with a market, restaurants, cafes and souvenir stores.
 Also, visit the subway level with food and fresh produce stores.

-Early in the morning is the best time to enjoy this market because you will not find as many people as if you go during rush hour.
-Visit the subway floor with food stores and fresh produce.
+Early in the morning is the best time to enjoy this market because you won't find as many people as if you go during rush hour.
+Visit the subway level with food and fresh produce stores.

-Don't miss the New York High Line, an urban garden on an elevated railroad line where you can relax between nature and art...
+Don't miss the New York High Line, an urban garden on an elevated railroad line where you can relax amidst nature and art...
 Very close and totally free!

 Visit the 911 museum and memorial

 Southwest of Manhattan, you will find Ground Zero in tribute to the victims of the attack that shocked the world, 9/11.
-To honor the memory of the missing, the 9/11 Memorial and Museum were created, right in the area where the imposing Twin Towers once stood.
+To honor the memory of the missing, the 9/11 Memorial and Museum were created, right in the area where the Twin Towers stood imposing.

-Taking advantage of your visit to the One World Observatory, if you want to eat something or buy something, stop by The Oculus, a unique building that houses the train station and a shopping center with restaurants and stores.
+Taking advantage of your visit to One World Observatory, if you want to eat something or buy something, stop by The Oculus, a unique building that houses the train station and a shopping mall with restaurants and stores.